-China closes Guangzhou to most arrivals as outbreak spreads
+Guangzhou closes to most arrivals as China’s outbreak grows

 The English-language China Daily acknowledged that Shanghai’s measures are “far from perfect,” and pointed to the firing last week of three local officials for failing in their duties.
 But it said that shouldn’t become an “excuse to politicize the event and blame China.”

+Zhao issued a further defense of China’s virus controls on Monday, saying they have “proven to be effective and in line with its national conditions and needs, and have made an important contribution to the global fight against the epidemic.”

+Shanghai has brought in thousands of additional health workers from other cities, provinces and the military.
 Despite the large number of cases, no new deaths have been reported in the Shanghai wave, possibly because the omicron variant is less deadly than older variants.

 City authorities also say they have secured daily supplies for residents, following complaints about deliveries of food and other necessities.